The EU Emissions Trading System (EU ETS)

 In October 2013 the International Civil Aviation Organization (ICAO) Assembly agreed to develop a global market-based mechanism to address international aviation emissions by 2016, and to apply it by 2020.
 In response, the EU has decided to limit the scope of the EU ETS to flights within Europe until 2016.
 Exemptions for operators with low emissions have also been introduced.

 The EU ETS has put a price on carbon and shown that it is possible to trade in greenhouse gas emissions.
 Emissions from installations in the scheme are falling as intended.

 The success of the EU ETS has inspired other countries and regions to launch cap and trade schemes of their own.
 The EU aims to link up the ETS with compatible systems around the world to form the backbone of an expanded international carbon market.
-The European Commission has agreed in principle to link the ETS with Australia’s system in stages from mid-2015.

 Structural reform and 2030 framework